bartlebooth-factorial/estd/README.md

 Contents
 ---
+queue.lisp
+: A very basic queue data structure intended for use in recursive functions

 sections.lisp
 : Functions for getting the sections of a list before or after an element or a predicate match